Article :: xeno-canto

 XC itself has not been set up to annotate recordings.
 Other tools specifically designed for that can be used.
 XC have communicated with a number of teams to make exchange of sounds and annotations between XC and their tool possible.
 These are in active development at the moment.

-At the moment this tool allows export of metadata in the XC Annota-JSON format:
+At the moment these two tools allows export of metadata in the XC Annota-JSON format:

 Communication between these tools and XC uses a specific JSON format, Annota-JSON that XC has defined.
 See this article on Annota-JSON.
 If you have old annotations lying around you can write your own code to convert them to this format.
 The schema allows a lot of detail, but it only has a few required fields.